rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 <hr class="section-divider">

 Hopefully, the guide has helped you to implement your own authentication and authorization mechanism in React with Firebase.
-If you have any suggestions or improvements, please reach out in the comments below or open an issue/pull request on GitHub.
-Again, if the tutorial didn't explain everything in detail, then it was because most those things are already covered in my {{% a_blank "(partly free) courses" "https://roadtoreact.com/" %}}.
-The tutorial builds on top of these courses.
-I would love if you would go through them to learn everything about React, Redux, and MobX.
-Thank you for reading! :-)
+If you have any suggestions or improvements, please reach out to me.
+Again, if the tutorial didn't explain everything in detail, then it was because most those things are already covered in my {{% a_blank "(partly free) courses" "https://roadtoreact.com/" %}} and the other referenced articles.
+The tutorial builds up on top of these learning materials, so make sure to check them out to learn everything about React, Redux, and MobX.